A new graph-based two-sample test for multivariate and object data: A new test statistic

 Under the null hypothesis $F_\bX=F_\bY$, the group identity is exchangeable.
-In the following, we work under the permutation null distribution, which places $1/\binom{N}{n}$ probability on each of the $\binom{N}{n}$ permutations of the group labels.
+In the following, we work under the permutation null distribution, which places $1/\binom{N}{n}$ probability on each of the $\binom{N}{n}$ choices of $n$ out of the total $N$ observations as the $\bX$-sample.
 When there is no further specification, we denote by $\bP$, $\bE$, $\bV$ probability, expectation, and variance, respectively, under the permutation null distribution.

 The new test statistic we propose utilizes a similarity graph constructed on the pooled observations.
-Let $G$ be an undirected similarity graph constructed in terms of usual ``closeness'' on the observations, such as a MST or MDP constructed using $L_2$ or $L_1$ distance.
+Let $G$ be an undirected similarity graph constructed in terms of usual ``closeness'' on the observations, such as a MST constructed using $L_2$ or $L_1$ distance.
 We restrict $G$ to have no multi-edge.
 That is, any pair of nodes is connected by at most one edge.
-The $k$-MST and $k$-MDP by construction satisfy this restriction.
-The similarity graph does not necessarily be derived from a similarity measure.
+The $k$-MST by construction satisfy this restriction.
+The similarity graph need not be derived from a similarity measure.
 It can be directly provided by domain experts based on domain knowledge.

 We use $G$ to refer to both the graph and its set of edges, when the vertex set is implicitly obvious.
-The symbol $|\cdot |$ is used to denote the size of the set, so $|G|$ is the number edges in $G$.
-We pool observations and index them by $1,\dots,N(=n+m)$.
+The symbol $|\cdot |$ is used to denote the size of a set, so $|G|$ is the number edges in $G$.
+For any event $x$, we let $I_x$ be the indicator function that takes value 1 if $x$ is true, and 0 otherwise.
+We pool observations and index them by $1,\dots,N$.
 Let $g_i=0$ if the observation is from sample $\bX$ and 1 otherwise.
-For $e=(i,j)$, we define
+For an edge $e=(i,j)$, we define

 Then $R_0$ is the number of between-sample edges (which is the test statistic for the edge-count test), $R_1$ is the number of edges connecting observations both from sample $\bX$, and $R_2$ is the number of edges connecting observations both from sample $\bY$.